Skip to content

 Choose Integration

-However, a YAML change is required to the Home Assistant System Log integration, to enable event forwarding.
+If choosing event based logging over the Python root logger, then a YAML change is required to the Home Assistant System Log integration, to enable event forwarding for system_log_event.
+This is not required if using the default Python root logger approach.

 Open Telemetry (OTEL)